solyarisoftware/SMS-Echo-Server/README.md

 ### About Skebby Services

-Pros:
-I enjoyed the very fast and reliable end-to-end delivery time elapseds using `send_sms_classic` SMSs: usually the end-to-end echo back take no more than few seconds. great!
+* Performances with `send_sms_classic` SMSs: I enjoyed the very fast and reliable end-to-end delivery time elapseds using `send_sms_classic` SMSs: usually the end-to-end echo back take no more than few seconds. great!
-I got worst performances sending cheapest `send_sms_basic` SMSs (elapsed times start from half a minute to 5/15 minutes).
+* Performances with `send_sms_basic` SMSs: I got worst sending cheapest `send_sms_basic` SMSs (elapsed times start from half a minute to 5/10 minutes).

-Minus:
-Website (registration/configuration/etc.) is pretty well done but there are some areas of improvements in organization of "storyboards" (you can find a lot of info but you lost yourself easely).
-Last but not least, documentation of some behaviours is not too clear (by example the format of message with KEYWORD (the need of a separator) is not correctly explained in Skebby website).
+* Website registration/configuration/etc.: is pretty well done but there are some areas of improvements in organization of "storyboards" (you can find a lot of info but you lost yourself easely).
+* Last but not least, documentation of some behaviours is not too clear (by example the format of message with KEYWORD (the need of a separator) is not correctly explained in Skebby website).
 Not a big problem after some debug :-)

-All in all my feedback about Skebby services are positive!
+All in all my feedback about Skebby services are positive! :-)

 ## Release Notes

-### v.0.3.0
-- Prerelease: 28 January 2014
+### v.0.3.1 (29 January 2014)
 - I enjoy using [Skuby](https://github.com/welaika/skuby) gem to send SMS!
 - Data flow better explained in this README
 - fixed curl call example

-### v.0.1.1
+### v.0.1.1 (25 January 2014)
-- First release: 25 January 2014
+- First release!

-## To do
-- better logging
-- manage GET requests
-- more clean Sinatra code (initializations)

 ## Licence